EL-800/MenuAgent/README.md

 To make this workflow run on your n8n instance, you need to configure the following:

 ### 1. Google Docs Template
 You must have a Google Doc to serve as the base template.
-The workflow looks for a File ID `1APuxiYPXnpdL3hBa_FMs_MAPUwibk65nJnVCequdRQE` (you must replace this with your own file ID).
+The workflow looks for a File ID

 Inside your Google Doc, you must include the exact text placeholders below so the **Update a document** node can find them:
 *   `[Primer tiempo1]`